all

 Photo of Erin Hodgson

-Daren Mueller is an associate professor and extension plant pathologist at Iowa State University.
+Daren Mueller is a professor and extension plant pathologist at Iowa State University.
 He is also the coordinator of the Iowa State Integrated Pest Management (IPM) program.
 Daren received his bachelor's degree from the University of Wisconsin-Madison in 1996, and his master's degree and doctorate in Plant Pathology from the University of Illinois-Urbana in 1999 and 2001.
 Daren’s main research interests involve understanding the biology and management of field crop diseases.
 Daren is also a co-director of the North Central IPM Center and the Crop Protection Network.

 Dr. Alison Robertson is a professor of plant pathology and microbiology.
 She provides extension education on the diagnosis and management of corn and soybean diseases.
 Her research interests include Pythium seedling disease of corn and soybean and Goss's wilt.
 Dr. Robertson received her bachelor's degree in plant pathology in 1991 from the University of Kwazulu-Natal, Pietermaritzburg, and came to the United States in 1999 to pursue a doctoral degree in plant pathology at Clemson University.
 She started working at Iowa State University in May 2004.